cosmos/sdk-tutorials/academy/ibc/clients.md

 We recommend that `TrustingPeriod` should be set as 2/3 of the UnbondingPeriod.

 We recommend that `MaxClockDrift` should be set to at least 5sec and up to 15sec, depending on expected block size differences between the chains in the connection.
-Note that the Hermes (Rust) relayer will compute this value for you, if you do not manually set it.
+The Hermes (Rust) relayer will compute this value for you if you do not manually set it.

 </HighlightBox>

 `CreateClient` additionally expects a [`ConsensusState`](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/types/consensus_state.go).
-In the case of a Tendermint client, the initial root of trust / consensus state looks like this:
+In the case of a Tendermint client, the initial root of trust (or consensus state) looks like this:

 ```go
 // NewConsensusState creates a new ConsensusState instance.